novabunnii/novabunnii/README.md

 <p align="center"> 𝙳𝙽𝙸 .

-proshippers/yumeshippers/radqueers. i don't have an issue with you guys personally but just don't int w me.
+proshippers/radqueers. i don't have an issue with you guys personally but just don't int w me. yume's are on thin ice

 if you're under 13, or above 19.